apache/polaris/docs/configuring-polaris-for-production.md

 When deploying Polaris in production, consider adjusting the following configurations:

 * **featureConfiguration.SUPPORTED_CATALOG_STORAGE_TYPES**
-  - By default, the `FILE` storage type may be supported.
-This is intended for testing, and in produciton you'll likely want to disable it
+  - By default Polaris catalogs are allowed to be located in local filesystem with the `FILE` storage type.
+This should be disabled for production systems.
-  - Here you can also disable or enable any other storage type based on your expected usage of Apache Iceberg
+  - Use this configuration to additionally disable any other storage types that will not be in use.